riv5181/riv5181.github.io/mqlighttutorial.md

 	<br>

-####Delete the Sample Application and PostgreSQL Service
+####Delete the Application and MQ Light Service
 You may delete applications and services that you don't anymore need.
 This will free up some resources which is essential to accommodate new applications and services you want to deploy in the future.

 1. Go back to the browser tab containing your Bluemix account.
 In the menu, click `DASHBOARD`.

 	Notice that the widget of the sample application got updated.
 An icon was added in the widget.
-If you will mouse hover on the icon, you will see that the icon refers to the PostgreSQL service you created earlier.
+If you will mouse hover on the icon, you will see that the icon refers to the MQ Light service you created earlier.
 The presence of this icon in the widget of the sample application  means that the service is bound to the application.

 	Take note that it is possible that you may have additional services bound to the same application.

-	In addition, notice that a widget for the PostgreSQL service is also available.
+	In addition, notice that a widget for the MQ Light service is also available.
 It also has an icon that refers to the sample application.
-The presence of this icon in the widget of the PostgreSQL service means that the application may use this service.
+The presence of this icon in the widget of the MQ Light service means that the application may use this service.

 	Take note that it is possible that you may have additional applications bound to the same service.